ikuhamada/state-doc/about.rst

 STATE can perform the following calculations:

 * Electronic minization with Davidson or RMM-DIIS method
-* Electronic structure analysis: band structure and density of states
+* Real-space projection of the nonlocal pseudopotentials for an efficient calculation
+* Various exchange-correlation functional: LDA, GGA, GGA+U, and vdW-DF
 * Structural optimization with quenched molecular dynamics (aka QuickMin) or GDIIS
 * Reaction path search via the CINEB method
 * Born-Oppenheimer molecular dynamics simulation with NVE or NVT ensemble
 * Blue-moon ensemble or metadynamics for free energy sampling
-* Real-space projection of the nonlocal pseudopotentials for an efficient calculation
-* Effective screening medium method
+* Effective screening medium method for a charged slab calculation
-* Various exchange-correlation functional: LDA, GGA, GGA+U, and vdW-DF
+* Electronic structure analysis: band structure and density of states
+* Vibrational mode analysis via the finite difference method

 Developers
 ----------